 What is the best month to go to Germany?

-Any month of the year is appropriate to visit Germany.
-Summer is an ideal time for trekking and hiking as you would get snow-free trails.
-During the Spring and Fall, you can enjoy harvest and wine festivals celebrated in several towns and villages.
+Any month of the year is appropriate for visiting Germany.
+Summer is ideal for trekking and hiking as you get snow-free trails.
+During the Spring and Fall, you can enjoy harvesting, and wine festivals celebrated in several towns and villages.

 From December to February, the weather is cool in Germany.
 So be well prepared if you are coming during this season.